 Albert Einstein once said, “Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.”

 Learn to think unconventionally.
 Creative geniuses do not think analytically and logically.
 Conventional, logical, analytical thinkers are exclusive thinkers which means they exclude all information that is not related to the problem.
 They look for ways to eliminate possibilities.
-Creative geniuses are inclusive thinkers which mean they look for ways to include everything, including things that are dissimilar and totally unrelated.
+Creative geniuses are inclusive thinkers which means they look for ways to include everything, including things that are dissimilar and totally unrelated.
 Generating associations and connections between unrelated or dissimilar subjects is how they provoke different thinking patterns in their brain.
 These new patterns lead to new connections which give them a different way to focus on the information and different ways to interpret what they are focusing on.
 This is how original and truly novel ideas are created.

 Novel ideas are created by your thinking, and how you think defines you.
 If you want to find out more about the three main ways we view and explore situations (and which methods GENIUSES embrace) stay tuned for next week’s blog!